IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

 restPort=7666
 ```

-Launch a second instance of IginX.
+Launch a second instance of IGinX.

 ```shell
 $ ./sbin/start_iginx.sh
 ```

-## Access IginX
+## Access IGinX

 ### RESTful Interface

-After the startup is complete, you can easily use the RESTful interface to write and query data to IginX.
+After the startup is complete, you can easily use the RESTful interface to write and query data to IGinX.

 Create the file insert.json and add the following to it: